lorenzopalaia/Euro-Hackathons/README.md

 ## ️ Current Hackathons

-> **Note**: This README is automatically updated every 12 hours.
+> **Note**: This README is automatically updated.
 For the most current data and better browsing experience, visit our [live website](https://euro-hackathons.vercel.app).

 ### 🟢 Upcoming Hackathons